-Jobs for Veterans 101: A Guide to Ex-Military Careers and Getting Civilian Employment
+The Best Jobs for Veterans: A Guide to Careers for Military Vets and Getting Civilian Employment

-In today's America, jobs for veterans can be found in almost every industry.
+In today's America, the best jobs for veterans are often the ones that utilize some of the skills they developed while serving.
+And, believe it or not, those types of jobs can be found in almost every industry.
 After all, former service members of the Army, Navy, Air Force, Marines, and Coast Guard frequently make outstanding employees because of their transferrable skills, disciplined work ethic, and cooperative attitudes.
 But when it comes to transitioning back into civilian life as a military veteran, jobs can seem elusive, at least in the early stages.

 As a result, it isn't unusual for young or recently discharged veterans to experience a period of unemployment after leaving the military.
 Learning how to qualify and compete for civilian jobs can take some time.
 It's normal.
 That's why, in 2015, about 43 percent of the 495,000 unemployed veterans in America were under the age of 45.3